BSNDA/PCNGateway-CSharp-SDK/readme.md

 #### Description of architechture
    Certs：used for storing certs;
    Csr：used to store the public library of generated CSR request files.
-   Ecdsa：used to store the tools of ecdsa ECC;
+   Ecdsa：used to store the tools of ecdsa ECC; ETH：used to store eth tools；
    Enum：used to store parameter enumeration；
    Lib：used to store random number algorithm and AES and RSA encryption and decryption tools.
    Models：used to define the message data structure of request and response of PCN gateway